How to save a file locally with Flutter(Image, Text)

 print('File Content: $fileContent');

-with the file path that we used before. writeAsString
+Filewith the file path that we used before. - Previously we used the

 Saving to file locally is very easy with Flutter, as long as you can create an instance of file you can write the data.